perladvent/perldotcom/content/article/_pub_2007_05_10_everyday-perl-6.md

 {
+   "image" : null,
    "description" : " Perl 6 will soon be here.
 How will programming in Perl 6 be different from programming in Perl 5 for your average Perl programmer?
 The answer is: very different yet very much the same.
-A Perl 6 program viewed...", "categories" : "perl-6",
+A Perl 6 program viewed...", "authors" : [
-   "thumbnail" : null,
-   "title" : "Everyday Perl 6",
-   "image" : null,
-   "authors" : [
       "jonathan-scott-duff"
    ],
    "draft" : null,
-   "slug" : "/pub/2007/05/10/everyday-perl-6",
+   "thumbnail" : null,
+   "title" : "Everyday Perl 6",
    "tags" : [
       "parrot",
       "perl-5",
       "perl-6",
       "pugs"
    ],
+   "categories" : "perl-6",
-   "date" : "2007-05-10T00:00:00-08:00"
+   "date" : "2007-05-10T00:00:00-08:00",
+   "slug" : "/pub/2007/05/10/everyday-perl-6"
 }